 Your adrenal glands send catecholamines into your blood when you're physically or emotionally stressed.
 They make you breathe faster, raise your blood pressure, and send more blood to major organs, like your brain, heart, and kidneys.

-Your doctor may want to test your levels if he thinks you might have a rare tumor that's affecting your hormone levels.
+Your doctor may want to test your levels if they think you might have a rare tumor that's affecting your hormone levels.
 If you do, it could cause other problems, like high blood pressure, headaches, or a rapid heartbeat.

 These kinds of tumors include: